Therapy for IVF, Fertility Issues, Miscarriage & Infertility. Specialist Support for Women. Online, UK Wide.

 My decision to specialise in supporting women navigating fertility issues, IVF, miscarriage and infertility is deeply personal.

-Because of this, I chose to refocus my work as a therapist to specialise in supporting women through these experiences.
 I know how important it is to be supported by someone who genuinely understands the emotional, physical and relational impact of fertility challenges, and I feel uniquely placed to offer that.

 Or read on to explore how I can support you.

 Miscarriage (baby loss) can be an incredibly painful and lonely experience.
 Having had multiple miscarriages myself, I know this first hand.
+If this is why you are here, I am so sorry you are going through this.

-Learn more about my work counselling women dealing with miscarriage and baby loss here, or contact me now to arrange a free 15 minute telephone consultation to help you decide if you would like to work with me.
+Or contact me now to arrange a free 15 minute telephone consultation to help you decide if you would like to work with me.

 Please note, I am also listed as an approved therapist on the Miscarriage Association Counsellors Directory.